bada9te/SimpleScheduler/README.md

 # SimpleScheduler
-My first Qt / C++ "Simple Scheduler", it has the same functionality as similar applications :)
+My first Qt / C++ "Simple Scheduler", it has the same functionality as similar task-organizing applications :)